Coach-Me-Mobile/InnerWorldApp/documentation/Project_concept.md

 # Project Name
-Dreamroom Personas (working title)
+InnerWorld (formerly Dreamroom Personas)

 ## Project Description
-A mobile iOS AR app (13+) where teens talk with four AI personas inside a dreamlike, RealityKit-rendered square room anchored in their real environment.
+A mobile iOS VR app (13+) where teens talk with four AI personas inside a dreamlike, RealityKit-rendered square room anchored in their real environment.
 Each wall represents a different persona — Courage, Comfort, Creative, Compass — with its own style and interaction points.
 Sessions are capped at 20 minutes/day to encourage short, meaningful use and positive real-world behaviors (habit prompts, gratitude notes).
-Conversations are stored as a per-user GraphRAG in cloud Neo4j to allow the personas to reflect the user’s own themes and inner world without making therapy claims.
+Conversations are stored as a per-user GraphRAG in AWS Neptune to allow the personas to reflect the user's own themes and inner world without making therapy claims.
+Real-time conversations use WebSocket API with AWS Lambda functions for serverless processing.
 Safety is handled via classifiers that surface US crisis resources when needed; no human review.

 ## Target Audience
 - Teens 13+ seeking reflective, creative self-talk without social media distractions